OpenUp-Technologies/Themes-SDK/Documentation/Articles/PlayableObject.md

 ### Notes on `Loaded Object`

-**The objects in the scene marked with `ConvertToSolution` are destroyed**.
+**The objects in the scene marked with `PlayableObject` are destroyed**.
 The loaded object is instantiated during runtime when the theme is loaded, replacing the destroyed object.
 Any changes in the scene relative to the prefab will be lost.

-There is no requirement that the object marked with `ConvertToSolution` is an instance of the `Loaded Object`, but the editor does display a warning when you do this as it is usually not the intention.
+There is no requirement that the object marked with `PlayableObject` is an instance of the `Loaded Object`, but the editor does display a warning when you do this as it is usually not the intention.

 All interaction in Aryzon.World with objects is done via their collider, if the `Loaded Object` does not have a collider it will be unusable in Aryzon.World.